 FAQ: All About Nerite Snails

-Q. What do you need to knowOpens in a new tab. about Nerite snails?
+Q. What do you need to know about Nerite snails?
 A. Nerite snails are versatile and hardy creatures that can live in most tropical tank environments and even in a coldwater tank setup, as long as the temperature doesn’t drop below 65°F. They require a pH range between 6.5 and 8.5 and a tank temperature of between 65° and 85°F.

 Q. How many Nerite snails should be kept together?
 A. The general rule of thumb is to keep 1 to 2 nerite snails per 10 gallons of water.
 This ensures that the tank doesn’t become overcrowded while still providing enough snails to help keep the tank clean.